-Scattered across the Indian Ocean, some 1,000 miles east of Kenya, these 115 islands offer everything from unsurpassed white sandy beaches to unique and incredible wildlife.
-They are a destination that begs to be enjoyed at leisure, giving yourself as much time as your wallet will allow – and who wants to explore paradise on a budget?
+Scattered across the Indian Ocean, some 1,000 miles east of Kenya, these 115 islands offer everything.
+From unsurpassed white sandy beaches to unique and incredible wildlife.
+They are a destination that begs to be enjoyed at leisure, giving yourself as much time as your wallet will allow.
+Who wants to explore paradise on a budget?
 If there’s one place where it’s truly worth pushing the boat out, this is it.

-Make that boat the 21-cabin motor yacht Pegasus and you will enjoy a seven-day voyage with Variety Cruises, taking in eight islands, seeing everyday life in local villages and meeting the volunteers who help to preserve this precious ecosystem.
+Make that boat the 21-cabin motor yacht Pegasus and you will enjoy a seven-day Seychelles holiday with Variety Cruises, taking in eight islands, seeing everyday life in local villages and meeting the volunteers who help to preserve this precious ecosystem.

 Two of the islands, Curieuse and Cousin, have no jetties, so landing is by Zodiac from Pegasus, or a via wooden launch from the shore.
 To land the latter, the helmsman simply opens the throttle to blast the boat through the surf and up the beach – a James Bond fantasy come to life.